 The first time the mercury in your thermometer drops in the winter, firing up the hearth sounds tempting.
 But did you know that chemicals can build up in your fireplace and chimney from previous fires and can be quite dangerous and flammable?

 Your chimney should be professionally cleaned each season to prevent unintentional fires.
 A professional will also check for birds and animal nests that need to be removed, as critters sometimes nest in chimneys that aren’t being used.

 While they’re servicing your chimney, a chimney contractor can also check for damage to the masonry that needs to be repaired for your fireplace to be used safely.

 The last thing you need when the weather outside is sub-freezing is to contend with a burst pipe.
 And since one of the leading causes of a burst pipe is a poorly insulated pipe, this disaster is entirely preventable in most cases.

 So take some time to check around your basement and garage for pipes exposed to extremely cold temperatures and ensure they’re properly insulated.
 If you aren’t sure how to appropriately insulate your home’s pipes, call a professional!

 Check Your Soffits and Siding

 Along with your windows, your siding and soffits help to create the thermal envelope that prevents heat transfer during extreme weather.
-As your siding is your home’s first line of defense against winter weather, you’ll need to check it regularly for signs of damage.
+Your home’s siding is the first line of defense against winter weather, so you’ll need to check it regularly for signs of damage.

 Additionally, note any areas where your exterior walls may require additional insulation.